October 9th, 2006

 My guess is that Microsoft will make IE7 available for download sometime this month (maybe tomorrow) but that it won't hit the Automatic Update servers until later.
 That's my guess, but I'm ready to have egg on my face tomorrow if I see it come in with the other updates!

 This entry was posted on Monday, October 9th, 2006 at 18:21 and is filed under In the News, PC Doctor's Thoughts, Stay Secure.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.